djvill/APLS/doc/layer-reference/typology.md

 ## Vertical peers

-Some layers allow for <span class="keyterm">vertical peers</span>: 2 or more annotations that occupy an identical timespan.
+Some layers allow <span class="keyterm">vertical peers</span>: 2 or more annotations that occupy an identical timespan.
 For example, the <span class="layer">dictionary_phonemes</span> layer represents _all possible_ phonemic representations of a word, while the <span class="layer">phonemes</span> layer represents the speech sounds _actually in_ a word.
 Since the word _the_ can be pronounced /ði/ or /ðə/, _the_ has two annotations on the <span class="layer">dictionary_phonemes</span> layer---but since only one of these is how the word was _actually pronounced_, _the_ only has one <span class="layer">phonemes</span> annotation.